dropittask/automation/README.md

+# How to run this
+in order to run this on your computer, follow the steps:
+1. clone the repo to your local environment
+2. run npm install
+3. to run UI tests, simply run the command `npm run ui` in your terminal
+4. to run API tests, simply run the command `npm run api` in your terminal

 # Dropit Automation test

 Before you start, notice that the test is about your coding style, readability & architecture.
 Write it in your favorite language and try to show us what you got.